 By default, referral traffic only gives you the domain name traffic came from (e.g. view.publitas.com).
 Using UTM parameters you can name the source yourself (e.g. Publitas).
 You can also add additional details like the medium used (e.g. catalog), the corresponding campaign name (e.g. blackfriday2021) and the specific product clicked (e.g. layle-tee-xs-blue).

 UTM parameters are tags, supported by Google Analytics, which you can add to the end of the URLs of your marketing campaigns which generate traffic to your site.
 In case of online publications these can be appended to the hotspot URLs.
 Then, when your tagged URL is visited, it allows analytics software to track information, such as how visitors are coming to your site and if they're interacting with any content associated with a campaign.
 By adding campaign parameters to the URLs, used in your hotspots, you can understand the impact your online publications have on your online marketing and specific campaigns.

-How to add campaign parameters?
+How to add UTM parameters?

 Configuring UTM parameters:

-Campaign URL parameters explained
+UTM parameters explained